The Five Dysfunctions of a Team

 The Five Dysfunctions of a Team is a business book by consultant and speaker Patrick Lencioni first published in 2002.
-It describes the many pitfalls that teams face as they seek to "grow together".
+It describes many pitfalls that teams face as they seek to "grow together".
 This book explores the fundamental causes of organizational politics and team failure.
 Like most of Lencioni's books, the bulk of it is written as a business fable.
-This book has appeared on American best-seller lists including: The New York Times Best Seller List, Business Week, Wall Street Journal and USA Today.

 The issues it describes were considered especially important to team sports.
 The book's lessons were applied by several coaches to their teams in the National Football League in the United States.

 Summary

 According to the book, the five dysfunctions are: